 Of course much has changed, and not just all the concrete and glass.
 Sir Christopher Wren’s 1710 St Paul’s Cathedral replaces the old cathedral gutted in the fire.
 There is still a river crossing called London Bridge in the same place as the medieval version – but it is no longer lined with houses and shops, and lacks the severed heads of traitors seen on spikes above the southern gatehouse shown in Visscher’s engraving.
 The 1990s reconstruction of Shakespeare’s Globe theatre can be seen on the South Bank, a few hundreds metres from the site of the original.

 Visscher completed his 6ft engraving in the year of Shakespeare’s death, and to mark that 400th anniversary, Reynolds’s new drawing includes references to the bard’s 37 plays, three poems and various sonnets.

 The exhibition Visscher Redrawn is at London’s Guildhall art gallery until 20 November

-Posted by Ian Greenhalgh on March 3, 2016, With 1161 Reads Filed under Of Interest.
+Posted by Ian Greenhalgh on March 3, 2016, With 1399 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.